Before the exam begins

 Tip 1: Get up on time.

 On the night before the exam don’t study late as it is vital to have plenty of sleep so that you wake up, revitalized.
 According to a current study, although students who study a lot do good in school, children who are up all night studying for exams increase their chances of failing a test and have trouble understanding instruction the next day.

 Studies say that what you eat can affect your mood, alter anxiety levels, bad temper and promote composure.
 Moreover, it has been reported that unhealthy meals can intensify stress levels.
 Do not go for the exam on an empty stomach;

 Tip 3: Revisit the notes.

-Take a short recap of all the topics at the time of exam; under no circumstances just read your notes.
+Take a short recap of all the topics at the time of the exam; under no circumstances just read your notes.
 You must always be retouching them to ‘fix’ the data in your brain (and the easiest method is to write everything down).
 Your brain has three types of memorial cells – sound, vision and sensation.
 The finest kind of learning takes place when you use all of these simultaneously.
 Writing does this – you see the words, you read it in your head as you note them, and you use your three-dimensional senses as you write it down on the paper.

 Tip 4: Go for walks and stay composed.

 Have an optimistic approach.
 Don’t take stress wondering about what will happen; be sure you’re well prepared.